OoogleBoogle/react-template/readme.md

 NPM, Node installed on your machine and a GitHub account.
 Also, Hub for the command line.
 You can find details [here](https://hub.github.com/).

-First clone this repo.
+First clone this repo (git clone https://github.com/OoogleBoogle/react-template.git), rename the folder and swap out the readme.md for what you want.
+Then 'npm run setup:react' will install all the dependencies and initialize git and push.
+The repo will be named after the project file name.

 ### Scripts

-'npm run setup' => sets up the project, detailed above.
+'npm run setup:react' => sets up the project, detailed above.

 'npm start' => runs the dev server.
 Available on localhost/8080 and will refresh automatically.